miguelbper/python-template/README.md

 ```

 ## Installation
-For all functionalities in this template to work, you need to install the suggested tooling: [uv](https://docs.astral.sh/uv/), [just](https://github.com/casey/just) and [direnv](https://direnv.net/).
+For all functionality in this template to work, you need to install the suggested tooling: [uv](https://docs.astral.sh/uv/), [just](https://github.com/casey/just) and [direnv](https://direnv.net/).
 See each individual webpage for installation instructions.

 ## Usage